 When does a family need an intervention?
 How does the intervention work?
 These are just some of the questions people ask when they realize that a family member or close friend is seriously addicted to some drug or abusing alcohol and is a danger to themselves, or others and need help or answers.

 By definition intervention stems from the Latin word intervenire “to come between”, interrupt, from inter-“between” + venire “come”.
 With intervention, we are stating that the family is stepping in between the addicted family member they care about and the destructive actions of the drug addict.
 Not all families require a drug addiction intervention.
-There are those drug addicts that have woken up suddenly and realize their life is heading toward death and destruction and need help with a drug treatment center and off they go to drug rehabilitation.
+There are those substance abusers that have woken up suddenly and realize their life is heading toward death and destruction and need help with a drug treatment centre and off they go to drug rehabilitation.

 Other families do not have the fortune of having that family member realize that their substance abuse has become a real problem and they don’t see the need for help.
 Unfortunately, since addiction does not stay the same the person will fall even further into their addiction and this eventually will create a sort of disconnection from family, friends, loved ones, and co-workers.